DiamondKeySecurity/stm32/libraries/libprof/README.txt

 In the CLI, type `profile start`, then start the unit test or whatever will be exercising the hsm.
 Afterwards, in the CLI, type `profile stop`.

-After invoking `profile stop`, it takes almost 2 minutes to write gmon.out over OpenOCD to the host.
+After invoking `profile stop`, it can take several minutes to write gmon.out over OpenOCD to the host.

 In the projects/hsm directory, run gprof to analyse the gmon.out file: